1924 South Dakota gubernatorial election

 The 1924 South Dakota gubernatorial election was held on November 4, 1924.
 Incumbent Republican Governor William H. McMaster declined to run for re-election to a third term, instead opting to run for the U.S. Senate.
 Lieutenant Governor Carl Gunderson won the Republican primary unopposed.
 In the general election, he faced three prominent opponents: Democratic nominee William J. Bulow, a former State Senator and Mayor of Beresford; Farmer–Labor nominee A. L. Putnam; and perennial candidate Richard O. Richards.
 Gunderson.
-With the left-leaning vote split, Gunderson won the election in a landslide.
+Gunderson won the election in a landslide.